Next.js vs Astro (2026): Full-Stack React vs Static-First Framework

 Who Should Choose What?

-You are building a content-heavy site — blog, documentation, marketing site, portfolio, landing pages.
-Astro zero-JS-by-default approach means your site loads instantly.
+You're building content-heavy sites — blogs, documentation, marketing pages, portfolios, landing pages.
+Astro's zero-JS-by-default approach means your site loads instantly.
 The island architecture lets you add React/Vue/Svelte components only where you need interactivity.

-You are building a dynamic web application — SaaS, dashboard, social platform, e-commerce with server logic.
-Next.js App Router with React Server Components gives you the full-stack framework power you need.
+You're building a dynamic web application — SaaS, dashboard, social platform, e-commerce with server logic.
+Next.js App Router with React Server Components gives you full-stack power.
 The ecosystem and Vercel integration are unmatched.

 Get our free SaaS Buyer's Guide (PDF)